 Hosted bysend to challenge received ideas, my work was received up to my expectations.
 This intrigued the public and the jury, the mission was successful.
 I had the honor and pride of receiving the first prize from the public.

-It was my first art contest.
-It was extremely rewarding to be able to take part.
+This was my first art competition.
+It was extremely rewarding to be able to take part in it.

 My technical knowledge of chocolate was also of great use to me in carrying out this major work.
 Wishing to change the way we look at the chocolate factory, the creation of this structure took 70 hours… the game was clearly worth the effort.